vd Brink Home Automations

 Unavailable devices

 Get all devices by name that have the state unavailable in a sorted list.
-As states are limited to 255 characters, the list is stored in an attribute, the state of the entity will be a count of the unavailable devices.
-The device is considered unavailable when ALL entities belonging to that device are unavailable, as it could happen that only one entity is unavailable for specific reasons.
+As states are limited to 255 characters, the list is stored in an attribute, and the state of the entity will be a count of the unavailable devices.
+The device is considered unavailable when all entities belonging to that device are unavailable, because it can happen that only one entity is unavailable for specific reasons.

-The icon is changed dynamically and will show the number of devices as well (9+ in case it’s over 9).
+The icon changes dynamically and will also show the number of devices, using 9+ when the count is over 9.

 # Sourcecode by vdbrink.github.io